How to Change Your Name After Marriage

 The name change process using your marriage certificate works the same when using a decree of dissolution or judge's order, which decrees or orders your name changed.

-Civil union and domestic partnership name changes use the same process as changing your name by marriage—using their comparable certified documents.
+Civil union and domestic partnership name changes use the same process as changing your name by marriage—using their equivalent certified documents.

 Name change through the marriage process